ChangemakerStudios/Serilog.Enricher.WhenDo/README.md

 # Usage

-Add as many clauses to your configuration to support the optional rules:
+Add multiple clauses to your configuration to support your optional rules:

 ```csharp
 var log =